Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: A study of the operators , , and V(t), H, L and Ag

-$H$ will be called the Hamiltonian and $L$ the (pre-)Lagrangian in analogy to the Lagrangian and Hamiltonian of classical mechanics. $A^g$ is a generator itself, see for example Palmowski and Rolski \cite{PR02}.
+$H$ will be called the Hamiltonian and $L$ the (pre-)Lagrangian in analogy to the Lagrangian and Hamiltonian of classical mechanics. $A^g$ is a generator itself, as we will show below.
 This is also illustrated by the next two examples.
 We calculate $H$ and $A^g$ in the case of a Markov jump process and a standard Brownian motion.

 \begin{example} Let $E$ be a finite set and let $\left\{X(t)\right\}_{t \geq 0}$ be generated by

 where $r$ is some transition kernel.
 A calculations shows that

 \end{example}